nabil-zakaria/flexischools-order-processing/README.md

 8. Find service whose name starts with `Flexischools-service`
    ![Fargate Service](./images/fargate-service.png)

-9. View the logs for an active task and you'll see the messages where the orders are being processed
+9. View the logs for an active task and you'll see the messages where the orders are being processed and written to the RDS database.
    ![CloudWatch Logs](./images/cloudwatch-logs.png)

 # Cleanup